handsontable/handsontable/next/api/pluginHooks.md

 ### afterRowMove

-`"afterRowMove"(movedRows, finalIndex, dropIndex, movePossible, orderChanged)`
+_afterRowMove(movedRows, finalIndex, dropIndex, movePossible, orderChanged)_

 Fired by [ManualRowMove](./manual-row-move/) plugin after changing the order of the visual indexes.
 This hook is fired when [Options#manualRowMove](./options/#manualrowmove) option is enabled.